virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-3-26-making-with-gimp-part-one.md

 </figure>

 <div class="alert alert-success" role="alert">
-(side bar: it would be wise to create another folder for your royalty-free image collection.
-After you’ve been remixing things for a while, a line blurs in your memory between what’s original/ok to use for profit, and what needs to be credited.)
+Side bar: If you want to get into collaging and tiling long-term, it would be wise to create another folder for your royalty-free image collection.
+After you’ve been remixing things for a while, a line blurs in your memory between what’s original/ok to use for profit, and what needs to be credited.
 </div>

 1. Right click the image you want and `Save Image As` to download.